• A paradise to enjoy nature

 Nothing like unwinding from everyday's chores.

-You can also go out and get a clay face or body wash, go into a ¨temazcal¨, a traditional herbal sauna or get a massage...
+You can also get a clay facial and go inside our ¨temazcal¨, the traditional herbal sauna or even get a massage by a local traditional masseuse...

 As the sages say :